All Episodes

 We'll get past this motion to dismiss.

-And and the New York Times had said, I'm gonna quote the judge here, quote, the facts submitted by Veritas could indicate more than standard garden variety media bias.
+And the New York Times had said, I'm going to quote the judge here, quote, the facts submitted by Veritas could indicate more than standard garden variety media bias.

 So this is insane.

-The New York Times is saying that their news reporting is mere opinion, incapable of being judged true or false, and the big tech companies are taking down our videos because of the New York Times' statements that they are now saying weren't even true, they were just opinion.
+The New York Times is saying that their news reporting is mere opinion, incapable of being judged true or false, and the big tech companies are taking down our videos because of the New York Times' statements that they're now saying weren't even true.

-And I think there's gonna be dozens of plaintiffs that come out of the woodwork.
+And I think there's going to be dozens of plaintiffs that come out of the woodwork.

 I just need your all support to fund all this litigation because I won't settle, Sean.